DELVE is a story studio. Our mission is to find, develop, and place riveting nonfiction stories.

 David Wolman is a Contributing Editor at Outside, a longtime contributor at Wired, and has also written for publications including the New York Times, the New Yorker, Nature, and BusinessWeek.
 His work has twice been anthologized in the Best American Science and Nature Writing series, and he has been nominated for a National Magazine Award.

 David’s story about counterfeiter Hans-Jürgen Kuhl is in development with Hunting Lane.
 His story about an art thief in Venice (co-written with Joshua Davis) is at 20th Century Fox, and his piece about warring ice cream truck businesses (co-written with Julian Smith) is at New Line.
-His books include: The End of Money, Righting the Mother Tongue, and A Left-Hand Turn Around the World, and the forthcoming Aloha Rodeo, co-written with Julian Smith.
+His books include: The End of Money, Righting the Mother Tongue, and A Left-Hand Turn Around the World, and Aloha Rodeo, co-written with Julian Smith.

 JULIAN SMITH / Executive Editor